netobserv/network-observability-operator/docs/FlowCollector.md

         </td>
         <td>true</td>
       </tr><tr>
-        <td><b>deploymentType</b></td>
+        <td><b>deploymentModel</b></td>
         <td>enum</td>
         <td>
-          deploymentType defines the desired type of deployment for flow processing.
+          deploymentModel defines the desired type of deployment for flow processing.
 Possible values are "DIRECT" (default) to make the flow processor listening directly from the agents, or "KAFKA" to make flows sent to a Kafka pipeline before consumption by the processor.
 Kafka can provide better scalability, resiliency and high availability (for more details, see https://www.redhat.com/en/topics/integration/what-is-apache-kafka).<br/>
           <br/>
             <i>Enum</i>: DIRECT, KAFKA<br/>
             <i>Default</i>: DIRECT<br/>